The Best Budget Hotels in Las Vegas, Nevada

 Enjoy Las Vegas without breaking the bank at Sin City's best budget hotels, such as El Cortez Hotel and Casino | Courtesy of El Cortez Hotel and Casino / Expedia

-Las Vegas has always been a budget-friendly destination, starting from its earliest days when casinos mixed with motor courts.
-Enjoy the area without breaking the bank with Culture Trip’s guide to the best budget hotels in Sin City.
+Las Vegas has always been a budget-friendly destination, starting from its earliest days, when casinos mixed with motor courts.
+Even at a lower room rate, you can still have a top-notch Vegas experience while staying on or off the Strip.
+Enjoy the area without breaking the bank, with our guide to the best budget hotels in Sin City.

 Palace Station Hotel and Casino

 4.3/5 (2375 Reviews)

 Courtesy of Palace Station Hotel and Casino / Expedia

 Opened in 1976, Palace Station was one of the first Las Vegas hotel-casinos targeting locals and served as the foundation of the Station Casinos brand.
 Its recent $192 million (£147 million) renovation has resulted in an upgraded pool area, a luxury movie theater and popular restaurants like BBDs and Boathouse, not to mention its legendary Oyster Bar that is always busy.
 Just west of the Strip on Sahara Avenue, the hotel is an ideal place to stay, whether you are a resident looking to get away or a visitor interested in getting more of a local experience.

 Courtesy of Artisan Hotel Boutique / Expedia